 If none of these ideas lit a fire of inspiration inside you, start thinking about resources you might already have.
 Do you or your friends and family know anyone who lives abroad?

 Do you have friends who have worked abroad that could recommend you to their current or former employer?
 You never know what opportunities may arise from the people you already know.

 Let me say this: you can get paid to travel.
-It may or may not happen within the next year, but you can definitely begin the journey towards the lifestyle of your dreams.
+It may or may not happen within the next year, but you can definitely begin the journey toward the lifestyle of your dreams.

-Whether you’re reading this from your cubicle or college classroom, start thinking of steps that you can take towards your passion.
-Perhaps that means paying off debt so you have extra spending money, saving a little extra money each month, or taking a writing class so that you can hone in your travel writing skills.
+Whether you’re reading this from your cubicle or your bed, start thinking of steps that you can take toward your passion.
+Perhaps that means paying off debt so you have extra spending money, saving a little extra money each month, or taking a writing class so that you can hone your travel writing skills.

 Kayli is a writer and blogger, inspiring people who create to live their dreams, take big risks, and think outside of the box.
 You can find her writing everything from novels and love letters to blog posts about marketing and social media.